EvisHome/Home-Assistant/esphome/project-box-creator/readme.md

 ### Air Vent Settings

+Optional settings for having air vents on the sides of the box.
 If you don't want any holes in the box side walls, just leave this setting to 0 (disabled)
 * Enable Side Vents

 Leaving the *Side Vent Margin* and *Side Vent Angle* both to 0 at the same time, will overlap with the snap-in mechanism, and probably end up affecting it, so check that you have enough margin from the edges of the box.